justb4/justobjects.nl/content/presentations/index.md

 **_"Smart Emission Data Platform" - 2017-1-17 - Architecture of the Smart Emission Data Platform.
 Presentation given on jan 17, 2017 at RIVM, Bilthoven._** - [\[Slideshare\]](https://www.slideshare.net/justb4/smart-emission-data-platform)

-**_"De Levenscyclus van Open Geodata met Open Source Tools" - 2017-07-22 - Presented together with Jan-Willem van Aalst and Frank Steggink at the Dutch CartoDay, March 15, 2017.
+**_"De Levenscyclus van Open Geodata met Open Source Tools" - 2017-03-15 - Presented together with Jan-Willem van Aalst and Frank Steggink at the Dutch CartoDay, March 15, 2017.
 See full program here:  https://www.cartodag.nl/programma-cartodag-2017.
-Subject was how to eventually create online topographical maps from Open but Raw datasets: how to transform (ETL), create maps (QGIS), and publish on the web using Open Source service components like MapServer and MapProxy via  https://map5.nl_** - [\[Slideshare\]](https://www.slideshare.net/justb4/de-levenscyclus-van-open-geodata-met-open-source-tools)
+Subject was how to eventually create online topographical maps from Open but Raw datasets: how to transform (ETL), create maps (QGIS), and publish on the web using Open Source service components like MapServer and MapProxy via  https://map5.nl_** - [\[PDF Slides\]](https://files.justobjects.nl/presentation/cartodag-2017/levenscyclus-opengeodata.pdf)

 **_"ReactJS For Geospatial" - 2017-04-07 - Presentation for the JavaKnights, javaknights.slack.com.
 Describes my road through the years (since 1998) using various web-mapping/GIS JavaScript frameworks (Google Maps, ExtJS, GeoExt, Heron) .
 Eventually ReactJS (i.s.o.
 AngularJS) seems to become the next framework for Open Source geospatial (GIS) web-apps like earlier GeoExt (built on OpenLayers+ExtJS).
 At least, looking at some of the major web-mapping frameworks like MapStore2, Boundless-SDK and GeoMoose (v3).
 Leaflet, OpenLayers and/or CesiumJS are always the foundation.
 Some ReactJS, Flux and React-native intro included.
 NB GeoExt and AngularJS (Swiss Topo, ngeo) are still evolving and used (e.g. Heron, Flamingo) within Open Source web-mapping.
 It is up to you to evaluate all options (frameworks) and decide what fits your projects best._** - [\[Slideshare\]](https://www.slideshare.net/justb4/reactjs-for-geospatial)